Braden0006/Braden0006/README.md

 - 👋 Hi, I’m Braden
 - 👀 I’m interested in creating great applications by writing a lot of bad ones
 - 🌱 I’m currently learning more about C# and .NET
-- 🥾 Currently creating a booking application specifically for cosmetic technicians
+- 🥾 Currently creating a more simple Board Game Arena clone
 - 📫 You can reach me at my email: bradenwhitch@gmail.com
 - 💼 Here is a link to my e-portfolio: https://braden0006.github.io/